 - In order to become a British citizen, the applicant has to hold ILR for at least 12 months before applying for naturalization

 English Language Ability

 Applicants who obtained a degree from a non-English language institution must pass the International English Language Testing System (IELTS) and score a minimum of 6.5 on each of the 4 components.
-IELTS measure the ability to communicate in English across all four language skills – listening, reading, writing and speaking – for people who intend to study or work where English is the language of communication.
+IELTS measures the ability to communicate in English across all four language skills – listening, reading, writing, and speaking – for people who intend to study or work where English is the language of communication.

 There are a number of UK business visas and schemes for those wishing to migrate to the UK as part of the business immigration stream.

 - Tier 1 (Entrepreneur) Visa

 This visa is for people who wish to come to the UK to start a new business and work in the capacity of running that business.
 Applicant must have access to £200,000 investment funds to set up or take over the running of a business in the UK

 - Tier 1 (Investor) Visa